SAFETY AND BELIEFS

 Human Anxiety

-In our modern world, if an individual feels unsafe it's considered to be a psychological problem requiring self-discovery, self-realisation, assertion therapy, and then, social confirmation.
+In our modern world, if an individual feels unsafe it's considered to be a psychological problem requiring self-discovery, self-realisation, self-belief, probably assertion therapy, and then, social confirmation.

-charlie brown getting therapy from LucyIn reality, modern humans are psychologically insecure.
-Socially and individually we aren't psychologically safe... it's realistic... it exists... it's nothing which can be psychoanalysed away... not until psychologists study animal behaviour and realise that all other animals find their sense of safety by using their panaral senses.
+Socially and individually we are not psychologically safe... it's realistic... it exists... it's nothing which can be psychoanalysed away... not until psychologists study animal behaviour and realise that all other animals find their sense of safety by using their panaral senses.

 I can't explain the neurological connections involved in the cognitive process; but rather than be vulnerable, or paralysed by panic, fear, and worry, animals sense panarally.

-If they were stupid and dumb, felt no fear, and ignored danger, vulnerable animals would be eaten alive.
+If vulnerable animals were stupid and dumb, felt no fear, and ignored danger, they would be eaten alive.

-Exceptions to this rule have no natural enemies.
-These are very rare and usually either incredibly prolific or poisonous.
-Examples are the Ocean Sunfish or Mola mola, who are incredibly stupid but prolific.
+Exceptions to this rule are very rare and either prolific or poisonous with no natural enemies.
+Examples are the Ocean Sunfish or Mola mola, who are incredibly stupid but equally prolific.
 And the Koala Bear who digests so many eucalyptus leaves that it's poisonous to other animals.

 Panaral sensing evolved to make focused activity – want and purpose – safe, (and successful).
 It's been there all the time.
 Why are we so blind to it?